 * Democracy, as “government by and for the people”, is indispensable for Turkey.
 Though, the term democracy per se doesn’t provide a magic key to open all the doors, particularly those locked by power-holders for many years.
 Even more, key aspects of democracy have been weakened at the expense of empowering “the one” more and more.
 Election system lacks transparency and full justice.
-Interest groups are under a huge pression.
-Legislative power addresses Erdogan’s own interests, than those of public.
-Executive-legislative balance of power no longer exists.
+Interest groups are under a huge pressure.
+Legislative power addresses Erdogan’s own interests than those of public.
+The executive-legislative balance of power no longer exists.
 Media strictly follows Erdogan’s orders, giving no floor to different views.
 Latest polls reveal that AKP has still more than 50% albeit all things seem dire.

 * Claims of corruption needs to be investigated by international organizations in terms of money laundering, smuggling etc. Foreign governments should also incline their eyes to these allegations since Erdogan’s international crimes are of such a capacity that can hit every target regardless of international law and humanitarian values.
 To sum up, Erdogan has turned out a threat more dangerous for the Western World (but also regional states) than, ironically, Turkish society.

-* Turkey, in terms of various aspects, has been subject of a historical walk from Central Asia towards Europe.
-This lasting trip has left differentmarks not only on the era and places that witnessed the movement, but also on thepeople who kept interaction, in some way, with the Turks.
+* Turkey, in terms of various aspects, has been the subject of a historical walk from Central Asia towards Europe.
+This lasting trip has left different marks not only on the era and places that witnessed the movement but also on the people who kept interaction, in some way, with the Turks.
 Being inheritor of Ottoman Empire, Turkey has always sought ways, throughout the walk, to preserve its power to fight, charm to impress, and ability to shape.
 History, culture and religion have appeared as means to put all these aims into practice under “soft power” umbrella, whereas military power has acted, when necessary (i.e. 1950 Korea, 1974 Cyprus), as a key factor so as to remind “friends and foes” Turkey’s presence.
 But now, all those parameters are completely out of question in that none can suffice to discrown Erdogan though it fights against all three.

 OVERVIEW OF POST-ERDOGAN ERA: